 7. Dwarf Tiger Lily

-The next plant is a lily plant that’s often called Dwarf Tiger Lily, Red Tiger Lotus or any combination in between.
+The next plant is a lily plant that’s often called Dwarf Tiger Lily, Red Tiger Lotus or any combination in between, and it’s really nice for any display tank.
 It’s a bulb plant that grows pretty red leaves and occasionally shoots up stems to the water surface to grow lily pads and flowers.
 It’s often used in Discus tanks, which can also be seen in this youtube video.

 Although that video is German, the beauty of the scape speaks all languages.
 It’s made by Adrie Baumann, a world famous professional aquascaper.

 The Dwarf Lily is perfectly able to withstand Discus temperatures, and can be rather invasive if you don’t take the right precautions.
 The roots of this plant are able to spread rapidly in the substrate, so I always recommend burying a plastic container that prevents the roots from doing so.
 Also, you should cut the lily flowers before they wilt so they’re not able to spread seeds.

 If you’ve looked around for some plants before I’m sure you’re familiar with Anubias plants.
 These plants have beautiful sturdy green leaves and are a great addition to any aquarium, also for planted discus tanks.
 The dark leathery leaves will look absolutely phenomenal in any tank.

 There’s a range of varieties available, from smaller leaved plants like the Anubias Nana to taller ones like the Anubias Barteri Barteri.
 And yes, I typed Barteri twice on purpose.
 This plant has a thick rhizome where both the leaves and the roots start.
 Instead of burying the roots, you should attach the rhizome to a piece of wood or a rock.